virteal/side/README.md

 single threaded synchronous language, without concurrency.

 Instead, javascript is "event based".
-When a function needs to wait for something, it needs to describe what will happen next when that something happens.
+When a function needs to wait for something, it has to describe what will happen next when that something happens.
 This is typically done using "callbacks".

 Interrupting a function is easy, one just needs to throw an exception.